DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 (so we don't replicate work or step on each-other's feet )

 ## Andre
-* will do: code blocks in 06 GUIDE (by hand, no script)
+* will do: Make bold glossary terms, in their 1st occurance in body text
+* will do: edit metadata file
-* will do: resolve missing images - let Loes know
+* will do: start working on EPUB's CSS

 ## Florian